Massachusetts Reserve Study Requirements (2026)

 With no statutory cadence, the industry standard fills the gap.
 Most experts recommend:

 - internal review and minor updates annually as part of the budget process.
-(FSR)

 For newer communities with straightforward components and strong initial funding, a five-year cycle may be adequate.
 Older buildings, complexes with significant structural or mechanical systems, or associations that are clearly underfunded benefit from more frequent reviews.
+Communities in harsh-climate zones, including coastal properties on Cape Cod, the North Shore, and the South Shore, may want to lean toward the three-year end of the range because of accelerated component deterioration.

 For HOAs, this cycle is just as relevant.
 Even though there is no Chapter 183A equivalent for HOAs, roads, clubhouses, pools, and stormwater systems still age.
 Reserve studies help HOA boards show they are fulfilling their fiduciary duty and can support long-term capital planning even without a specific statute.